We provide transparent, professional and comprehensive assurance services to the Naval Enterprise.

 - Assure proper and effective accountability of safety management across the Naval Enterprise.

-- Collect data collection and independently analyze it to assess the effectiveness of the Naval Risk Control System.
+- Collect data and independently analyze it to assess the effectiveness of the Naval Risk Control System.

 - Compel an understanding of cumulative and systemic risk and when warranted, communicate and account for risk at the appropriate level.